-Each nonmanagement director is also provided with term life insurance of \$50,000, accidental death insurance of \$50,000, travel accident insurance of \$250,000 while traveling on behalf of Promus and the opportunity to participate in Promus's standard group health insurance plans.
+Each nonmanagement director is also provided with travel accident insurance of \$500,000 while traveling on behalf of Promus and the opportunity to participate in Promus's standard group health insurance plans.
 During 1994 the total cost for these insurance benefits was approximately \$1,826 per director participating in the plans.
-Each director receiving these benefits incurred taxable income equal to the cost of the life and health insurance.
+Each director receiving these benefits incurred taxable income equal to the cost of the group insurance.